Tax cut controversy claims the head of Poland's finance minister | DW | 07.06.2019

 New faces

-The change led to few jitters on markets, with benchmark Polish yields near 3-year lows on Tuesday.
+The change led to a few jitters in the markets, with benchmark Polish yields near 3-year lows on Tuesday.

 Read more: Poland: Where Keynes meets Jesus